samdze/godot-native-bullets-plugin/README.md

 ```
 cd addons/native_bullets/godot-cpp
-scons platform=windows target=release generate_bindings=yes -j4
+scons platform=windows target=template_release generate_bindings=yes -j4

 cd ..
-scons platform=windows target=release
+scons platform=windows target=template_release
 ```

-Finally, create a NativeScript resource setting `bullets.gdnlib` as its library and `CustomFollowingBulletKit` as its class name.<br>
+Finally, reload the editor and your new BulletKit should be available to use.<br>
-Now you can attach this script to your BulletKit resources and use it.
+You can also assign an icon to the BulletKit adding a line in the `native_bullets.gdextension` file.